-- To copy a photo, tap the photo to open the context menu, and then tap Copy. - To paste a photo, tap the area in the document where you want to insert the photo, and then tap Paste.
+- To copy a photo, tap the photo to select it, tap it again to open the context menu, and then tap Copy. - ▶ To paste a photo, double-tap the area in the document where you want to insert the photo, and then tap Paste.